Regularized integrals and manifolds with log corners

 In general, one may also have phantom directions in a variety with log corners; the prototype is the ``standard log point'' given by the induced log structure on the origin in $\logcyl$.
 Its Kato--Nakayama space is the manifold with log corners $\unitcirc \times [0)$, with basic and phantom coordinates corresponding to the pullback of angular and radial coordinates on the complex line $\AF^1(\CC) = \CC$, respectively.
 We have the following.

-\begin{theorem}[see Sections \ref{sec:KN} and \ref{sec:real-KN}] The Kato--Nakayama space construction defines a functor $X \mapsto \KN{X}$ from the category of varieties with log corners over $\CC$ and weak morphisms, to the category of manifolds with log corners and weak morphisms.
+\begin{theorem}[see Sections \ref{sec:KN} and \ref{sec:real-KN}] The Kato--Nakayama space construction defines a functor $X \mapsto \KN{X}$ from the category of varieties with log corners over $\CC$ and virtual morphisms, to the category of manifolds with log corners and virtual morphisms.
 If, in addition, $X$ is defined over $\RR$, then its set of real points lifts to a natural embedded submanifold with log corners $\KNR{X}\subset \KN{X}$. \end{theorem}

 As an immediate consequence, there is a natural isomorphism

 where $\HdR{X}$ is the \emph{algebraic} de Rham cohomology of Kato--Nakayama \cite{KatoNakayama} defined using logarithmic algebraic differential forms, and $\HdR{\KN{X}}$ is the cohomology of the forms with logarithmic singularities on the manifold with log corners $\Sig=\KN{X}$ as above.